-This memorandum has been laid before the Assembly by the Minister of Justice in accordance with Standing Order 42A(2).
-The Post Office (Horizon System) Offences Bill was introduced to the House of Commons on 13 March 2024.
-The latest version of the Bill can be found at:
+1. This memorandum has been laid before the Assembly by the Minister of Justice in accordance with Standing Order 42A (4)(b).
+The Post Office (Horizon System) Offences Bill was introduced to the House of Commons on 13 March 2024, and received Royal Assent on 24 May 2024.
+The latest version of this legislation can be found at: